yoda/cream-rails3-app/README.markdown

   <p class="alert"><%= alert %></p>
 </pre>

+Create Devise views for customizing Session forms and such (optional):

+<code>rails g devise:views</code>

+Edit any of the view files (optional)

 ### Create devise user

 Note ORM argument optional as it will use the correct ORM if configured correctly in the devise initializer!